alexwaibel/home-cluster-proxmox/README.md

 - Install the `pre-commit` hooks to ensure linting runs on every commit
 - Ensure you have access to the cluster with `kubectl cluster-info`
+    - If using k3os, just copy over the config found in `/etc/rancher/k3s/k3s/config` and change the server address
+- Ensure USB devices can attach to the node with `kubectl label node $NODE_NAME smarter-device-manager=enabled`

 ### Provisioning cluster